jbelanger/hrsc-database/docs/Importing-the-HRSC-Database-into-the-SSDT-Project.md

 The purpose of this document is to provide technical instructions on importing the HRSC database into an SSDT (SQL Server Data Tools) project.
 This process allows for efficient management, version control, and streamlined development of the HRSC database schema.

 ## Prerequisites
-- Visual Studio with SSDT installed
+- Visual Studio with SSDT installed (SSDT is installed with VS2022)
 - Access to the HRSC database
 - Connection details for the HRSC database (server name, authentication method, username, and password)